-Content establishes a knowledge base in breast anatomy and physiology.
+This content establishes a knowledge base in breast anatomy and physiology.
 Correlation between breast anatomical structures and mammographic anatomic structure are described and discussed.

-- 1. Describe the breast, male and female, and the developmental stages. - 2.
+- 1. Describe breast structure, developmental stages, and the differences between the male and female breast. - 2.
 Identify and label external and internal anatomy of the breast. - 3.
 Identify and label the breakdown of the single lobe. - 4.
 Identify the three arterial branches supplying the breast and the three venous drainage channels. - 5.
 Describe the lymphatic system and lymphatic drainage. - 6.
 Correlate breast anatomical structures to mammographic anatomical structures. - 7.
 Identify and label mammographic anatomical structures when presented with a mammographic image.